 SCH also emphasizes obedience and strongly so

 To some this sounds great.
 This advice certainly validated my view years ago.
 However, I must again ask if this is biblically correct?
 Willing obedience is one important goal but not the only goal.
 A child’s obedience in and of itself may not be willing.
-The child may conform and become compliant out of fear but not out of loving reverence.
-So, intentional or not in SCH, one cannot escape the idea that submission to authority is an ultimate objective for children.
-It is the high and lofty ideal to which all children should aspire.
+The child may conform and become compliant out of fear but not out of loving respect.
+So, intentional or not, in SCH one cannot escape the idea that submission to authority is an ultimate objective for children.
+For SCH, it is the high and lofty ideal to which all children should aspire.
 Frankly, it is not!
 Obedient conformity is the goal for authoritarian systems (found in most religions, cults, ideologies, and patriarchal families).
-Obedient conformity is not God’s goal and is not taught in God’s Word.
+Obedient conformity is not God’s main goal and as such, is not taught in God’s Word.

 Such immediate, unquestioning, and complete obedience through swift and painful punishment is what cults do, what oppressive regimes use, what “repatriation” programs practice through so-called brain washing, and to some extent what the military employs.
 It can be very effective, such as the world witnessed with the society of geniuses in Nazi Germany or in present North Korea.
-Such societies may never question their authorities who practice unwavering compliance.
+These societies may never question their authorities who practice unwavering compliance.
 Such societies exist in a living hell.
 Yet they model the type of obedience SCH advocates.

 What is the objective for the child?